There are a lot of unanswered questions about chronic illness.

 The Trauma and Chronic Illness Model

-The following is a summary of the trauma and chronic illness model that integrates existing science to make sense of symptoms and chronic disease.
+The following is a summary of my ever-evolving trauma and chronic illness model that integrates existing science to make sense of symptoms and chronic disease.

 For another, similar point of view, see the book by Gabor Mate, a former family physician.
 It’s called When the Body Says No (15)Mate, G., When the Body Says No: Understanding the stress-disease connection.
 2003, Hoboken, NJ: Wiley & Sons as well as Dr. Robert Scaer’s book mentioned under the section on trauma (16)Scaer, R., The Trauma Spectrum: hidden wounds and human resiliency.
 2005, New York: W.W.
 Norton.